NW. Ecuador: Searching for Chocó Endemics - Birding Tour

-Day 2: Yanacocha
+Day 2: Zuro Loma and Yanacocha

-After a full morning in the reserve, we shall have a boxed lunch on site, before departing down the Old Nono-Mindo Road towards Tandayapa Bird Lodge, which will be our base for four nights.
-The Old Nono-Mindo Road is a valid birding site in its own right, so rather than driving directly to Tandayapa, we will spend much of the afternoon birding along the way, searching for Andean Lapwing, Red-crested Cotinga, Golden-bellied (Southern Yellow) Grosbeak, and, as we move lower down, White-capped Dipper, Beautiful Jay, Andean Cock-of-the-rock, and Slaty-backed Chat-Tyrant.
+After a full morning in the reserve, we shall take a cooked lunch on site, before departing down the Old Nono-Mindo Road towards Tandayapa Bird Lodge, which will be our base for four nights.
+The Old Nono-Mindo Road is a valid birding site in its own right, so rather than driving directly to Tandayapa, we will spend much of the afternoon birding along the way, searching for Andean Lapwing, Red-crested Cotinga, Golden-bellied (Southern Yellow) Grosbeak, and, as we move lower down, White-capped Dipper, Beautiful Jay, Andean Cock-of-the-rock, and Chestnut-bellied Chat-Tyrant.
 If we are lucky we might also find one of the regular pair of Torrent Ducks in the area, as we work our way along the road, which flanks the Rio Alambi.
-We’ll try to arrive at Tandayapa Bird Lodge before dark to get our first views of the incredible hummingbird feeders, which can attract up to twenty species in an hour, and a dozen species regularly, including Chocó endemics like Violet-tailed Sylph, Brown Inca, Purple-bibbed Whitetip and Western Emerald, as well as other superb species like Green and Sparkling Violet-ears, Booted Racket-tail, Buff-tailed Coronet, and Purple-throated Woodstar.
+We’ll try to arrive at Tandayapa Bird Lodge before dark to get our first views of the incredible hummingbird feeders, which can attract up to twenty species in an hour, and a dozen species regularly, including Chocó endemics like Violet-tailed Sylph, Brown Inca, Purple-bibbed Whitetip and Western Emerald, as well as other superb species like Green and Sparkling Violet-ears, White-booted Racket-tail, Buff-tailed Coronet, and Purple-throated Woodstar.

 Day 3: Tandayapa Valley